medavrtx/ecom-project/README.md

 - Create a .env.local file in the root directory.
 - Add the required environment variables, such as MONGO_URI, SESSION_SECRET, and STRIPEPK for database connection, session secret, and Stripe integration, respectively.

-## Usage

-1. Customize the content
+4. Customize the content

-2. Start the server:
+5. Start the server:

    ```
    npm run dev
    ```

+6. Access the App:
-3. Access the site on your browser at http://localhost:3000 to see the Luminae Skincare mockup ecommerce site.
+   Open your browser and visit [http://localhost:3000](http://localhost:3000) to see the Luminae Skincare mockup ecommerce site.